 - Be efficient with your choice of text.
 Since your infographic will likely be text based (as opposed to data based) because of the nature of the assignment, be sure to limit the amount of text you use.
 You do not want to make your infographic a solid block of dense text.
 Short sentences work well.
 Make use of headlines and different font sizes to help indicate sections, importance, and hierarchy.
 Save the deeper explanation for your blog post.

-For a greater fleshing out of these principles, refer to the source article Infographic Design by Canva.
+For a greater fleshing out of these principles, check out the article How Designers Do It by Canva.

 |CoI Alignment||Each strategy listed for each of the 3 presences logically supports the presence it is associated with.||Most strategies listed for the 3 presences support the presence it is associated with||Strategies show little to no alignment with presence it is associated with.|